Checklist

 There are only two ways I can know about the relation of your path to the typographic space :

-1. The SVG viewBox
+- The SVG

-2. A custom path that will be used as a reference
+- A custom path that will be used as a reference

-Now you don’t need to bother too much about the technicalities : the viewBox is usually automatically set by your editing software on import. i.e, in the case of Adobe© Illustrator, artboards are the viewBox.
+Now you don’t need to bother too much about the technicalities : the viewBox is usually automatically set by your editing software on import. i.e, in the case of Adobe© Illustrator, artboards are the viewBox

-The one case where there isn’t a viewBox is when you in Adobe© Illustrator, and in MkFont : the vector information is added to the clipboard without any viewBox : instead, it fits tight with your selection within Illustrator.
+: instead, it fits tight with your selection within Illustrator.
 While not a deal breaker, this will limit your ability to really take advantage of MkFont.

 the bottom edge of the SVG viewBox (if it exists) represents the baseline of the (font) glyph, while the top edge is the height of the character within the font..